 "The reality is that the batteries weigh a lot more to get that range that the truck driver needs," he says.
 But the technology is continuing to improve, so FUSO is offering this truck as a two-year lease.
 "We didn't want to penalize partners like UPS," which want to be industry leaders, he says.
 "They operate the truck for two years.
 Then they turn it in, and we offer them the latest and greatest truck."

 Pepsi, when it recently placed a big advance order for the new electric truck promised by Tesla, noted that it sees ways to balance the weight equations.
 Among the snack foods the company routinely delivers are light packets of chips and much heavier beverages.
 Deliveries can be customized to maximize the range—and minimize the expense.

 Heavy Duty Trucks — for Local Jobs

-, electric trucks the long-haul big rigs you see on cross-country road trips, companies are starting to roll out heavy-duty trucks for local use, such transporting goods from port to warehouse or as a garbage truck, Jerram says.
+Although, electric trucks can't yet replace the long-haul big rigs you see on cross-country road trips, companies are starting to roll out heavy-duty trucks for local use, such transporting goods from port to warehouse or as a garbage truck, Jerram says.